PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 05:35:40
+Last updated: 2024-04-07 05:36:47
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: You can tell a lot about a person from his biography. - Phil Dunphy